 When you are learning, it may be easier to draw some little squares to practice in.
 The size of the stitches will be determined by the size of the square.

 Push your needle from the back to the right side of the fabric at the top left of your imaginary square at(1).

-Step 3: Push the needle in a straight line at the back of the fabric and come up at the bottom left (3) which is in line with your first stitch (1).
+Push the needle down at (2) and in a straight line at the back of the fabric, come up at the bottom left (3), which is in line with your first stitch (1).